Wicked Money Questions

 Sometimes people don't resist stability itself.
 They resist the versions of stability that once required them to abandon themselves in order to achieve it.

-The insight could even change you whole strategy.
-But you can only get to the insight if you're willing to sit with the contradiction honestly — without immediately deciding which side of it is the problem.
+This insight could even change your whole strategy.
+But you can only get to the insight if you're willing to explore the contradiction honestly — without immediately deciding which side of it is the problem that needs to be shutdown.

-In this way they also give us space for our rebelliousness.
-To say — 'actually, maybe my resistance makes complete sense'.
+In this way they also give us space for our humanness, our creativity and our rebelliousness.
+To say - 'actually, maybe my resistance here makes complete sense!'.

 Exercise: your wicked money questions